sakhawy/pico-server/README.md

 ## HTTP Request/Response Life-cycle

 We always talk about HTTP and the client-server architecture.
-So, how does the request travel from the client to our server and from our server to the client?
+So, how does the request travel from the client to the server and from the server to the client?
 The answer is **Berkeley Sockets** (AKA: BSD Sockets, POSIX Sockets, Internet Socket).

 A Network Socket is a 2-way communication channel or an endpoint for sending and receiving data in a network.